-- " Least amount of residential growth and lower densities and heights. - " Likely would not meet future housing allocations beyond 2031 - More jobs than employed residents, meaning likely in-commuting - " Total VMT would be the lowest, but per capita VMT would be the highest - " Fewest changes to the Downtown historic district. - Would require the least change to add police, fire, schools, parks, and library services - " Fewest affordable housing units - " Lowest revenues, but lowest costs, so largest annual net fiscal surplus
+- " Least amount of residential growth and lower densities and heights. - " Likely would not meet future housing allocations beyond 2031 - More employed residents than jobs, meaning likely out-commuting - " Total VMT would be the lowest, but per capita VMT would be the highest - " Fewest changes to the Downtown historic district. - " Would require the least change to add police, fire, schools, parks, and library services - " Fewest affordable housing units - " Lowest revenues, but lowest costs, so largest annual net fiscal surplus